asurati/wip.src/content/post/2023-08-26-cc-glr-parsing.md

 ```

 The next token in the input, and also the current look-head for the machine, is
-now `0`, known to the grammar as a `Constant`.
+now `0`, known to the grammar as a `IntegerConstant`.

-There is no suitable reduce-item in the item-set-#3704.
+There is no suitable reduce-item in the item-set-#3940.
 Hence, the machine attempts a shift.

 ---

 ### Step #15:

-The machine is in the state #3704, with no current token.
+The machine is in the state #3940, with no current token.
 The machine fetches
-the next available token in the input-stream, `0` (or, `Constant`), as the
+the next available token in the input-stream, `0` (or, `IntegerConstant`), as
-current token.
+the current token.

 After the fetch, the parse forest is: